 Zoning, growth management and conservation overlays will affect the value of a parcel.
-These parcels are within in Rural Fringe Mixed Use Overlay (RFMUO) Sending overlay with a Natural Resource Protection Area (NRPA), and approximately half are covered with a North Belle Meade Overlay.
+These parcels are within the Rural Fringe Mixed Use Overlay (RFMUO) - Sending with a North Belle Meade Overlay (NBM)), and approximately half of the eastern parcels are covered with a Natural Resource Protection Area Overlay.

-\\The Estimated Market Value for the parcels was obtained from the Collier County Real Estate Services Department in July 2022.
+^{}The Estimated Value for the parcels will be obtained from the Collier County Real Estate Services Department prior to CCLAAC ranking.